 Some of the POWs in the second hold were able to climb out and reattached and lowered the ladders to those in the first hold.
 The POWs made their way on deck.
 On the ship's deck an American major spoke to the POWs, he said, "Boys, we're in a hellva a jam - but we've been in jams before.
 Remember just one thing: We're American soldiers.
 Let's play it that way to the very end of the script."
 Right after he spoke, a chaplain said to them, "Oh Lord, if it be thy will to take us now, give us the strength to be men."

 Many of the POWs attempted to escape the ship by clinging to rafts, hatch covers, flotsam and jetsam.
 Others stuffed themselves with what was their last meal.
 Most of the POWs survived the attack but died because the Japanese refused to rescue them.
 The Japanese destroyers in the convoy deliberately pushed away the POWs with poles or pulled away from the POWs as they attempted to reach them.

-Five POWs found an abandoned life boat and got
+Three POWs found an abandoned life boat and got

 into it.
 The boat had no oars, so they could

 not maneuver it.
 According to these men, the

 Arisan Maru slowly got lower in the

 water.
 At some point it split in two.